arroygit/website_trial/_pages/home.md

 ---

 ### Vision
-Our vision is to develop methodologies for designing intelligent autonomous decision-making systems that are secure and resilient against malicious adversaries and natural failures.
+Our vision is to develop technologies that enable the miniaturization of atom-based systems into platforms that are scalable, compact, energy-efficient, and robust against unavoidable environmental perturbations.
+By engineering such reliable and high-performance systems, we aim to unlock previously inaccessible regimes for both fundamental scientific exploration and technological innovation in quantum computing, and precision metrology.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <ol class="carousel-indicators">